2019 Skin Cancer Summit and Masterclasses

 Two days of masterclasses prior to the Summit with international experts, giving you the unique opportunity to hear from the world’s best and walk away with knowledge to excel at what you do.

-The two-day Summit features renowned skin cancer experts who will deliver the latest clinical content on skin cancer management, bringing you up to date and stretching your thinking in this innovative field.
+The one-day Summit features renowned skin cancer experts who will deliver the latest clinical content on skin cancer management, bringing you up to date and stretching your thinking in this innovative field.

 The social program offers a variety of networking opportunities with your peers and the presenters, including an exceptional Gala dinner with professionals who share your passion for skin cancer medicine.